top of page

 • Build a “Business Batched Budget.”
 Set aside lump sums for taxes, payroll, and operating expenses on schedule, just as you’d pre-stage supplies before a deployment.

 • Automate Essentials.
-Use automatic transfers to savings and bill-pay accounts so missed payments and late fees never become casualties of busier weeks.
+Use automatic transfers to savings and bill-pay accounts.
+This way, missed payments and late fees never become casualties of busier weeks.

 Your service taught you to assess threats in life-or-death terms.
 In business, risk takes on new dimensions: market volatility, client concentration, and cash-flow gaps.
 A memorial-grade risk plan can include: